laowantong/paroxython/paroxython/spec.md

 #### Feature `literal`

 Match `None`, `True`, `False`, and literal numbers, strings, tuples, dictionaries, sets and lists.
 For the first four, suffix with the literal value.
+For the others, there is no guarantee that the value is a constant.

 Further categorization of numeric literals does not require to construct a sophisticated regular expression: the heavy lifting is already made in the given AST, which stores them under normalized form:
 - integer literals are just sequences of digits, with an optional minus sign `-`;